076c/Calculator-C-Kernel/README.md

 To make this software compatible with your calculator, you have to include the libraries needed by the calculator and replace some functions within this code appropriate to your calculator.

+NOTE: this only works on high-tech calculators.
+Most calculators don't have full C support since most of them are coded in Assembly or Binary.
+NOTE: to import this kernel, you have to compile this in the format that your calculator uses (check sources, et al.).
+Most of them are in Linux-format.

 # How to emulate (WIP)

 # Can i port this to C++?